department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2022-10_Generative-research/2022-10-medical-records-research-plan.md

 ## Approvals
 - Reviewed and approved by Coulton Bunney (PO) on Oct.
 17, 2022
-- Reviewed and approved by Shane Strassberg on (under review)
+- Reviewed and approved by Shane Strassberg on Oct.
+17, 2022